MAST: Model-Agnostic Sparsified Training: Introduction

-While problem \eqref{eq:main} has been of primary interest in mainstream optimization research, it is not always best suited for representing recent machine learning techniques, such as sparse/quantized training \citep{wu2016quantized, hoefler2021sparsity}, resource-constrained distributed learning \citep{caldas2018expanding, wang2018edge}, model personalization \citep{smith2017federated, hanzely2020federated, mansour2020three}, and meta-learning \citep{schmidhuber1987evolutionary, finn2017model}.
-Although various attempts have been made to analyze some of these settings \citep{khaled2019gradient, lin2019dynamic, mohtashami2022masked}, there is still no satisfactory optimization theory that can explain their success in deep learning.
-Most of the previous works analyze a modification of \SGD\text{ }trying to solve the standard problem \eqref{eq:main}, which often results in vacuous convergence bounds and/or overly restrictive assumptions about the class of functions and algorithms involved \citep{shulgin2023towards}.
-We assert that these problems arise due to discrepancies between the method used and the problem formulation being solved.
+While problem \eqref{eq:main} has been of primary interest in mainstream optimization research, this approach is not always best suited for representing recent ML techniques, such as sparse/quantized training \citep{wu2016quantized, hoefler2021sparsity}, resource-constrained distributed learning \citep{caldas2018expanding, wang2018edge}, model personalization \citep{smith2017federated, hanzely2020federated, mansour2020three}, and meta-learning \citep{schmidhuber1987evolutionary, finn2017model}.
+Although various attempts have been made to analyze some of these settings \citep{khaled2019gradient, lin2019dynamic, mohtashami2022masked}, there is still no satisfactory optimization theory that can explain the success of these techniques in deep learning.
+Previous works analyze variants of \SGD\text{ }trying to solve problem~\eqref{eq:main}, which often results in vacuous convergence bounds and/or overly restrictive assumptions on the class of functions and algorithms involved \citep{shulgin2023towards}.
+We assert that these issues arise due to mismatches between the method used and the problem formulation being solved.

-In this work, to address the mentioned issues, we propose a new optimization problem formulation called Model-Agnostic Sparsified Training (MAST):
+In this work, to address the issues mentioned above, we propose a new optimization problem formulation called Model-Agnostic Sparsified Training (MAST):

 where $f_{\mS}(x)\eqdef f(\shift +\mS (x-\shift))$ for $\shift\in \R^d$ (e.g., a pre-trained model, possibly compressed), $\mS \in \R^{d \times d}$ is a random matrix (i.e., a \textbf{sketch}) sampled from distribution $\cD$.